jwfraustro/chainsaw/README.md

 # ChainSaw
 ChainSaw is a Markov Chain-based password cracking tool for the video game "Grey Hack".
-Currently capable of cracking any NPC generated password in the game in 20 seconds or less, with privilege escalation for free!
+Currently capable of cracking any NPC generated password in the game, with privilege escalation for free!

 ## Features
 - **Markov Chain Password Cracking**: Utilizes the same in-game Markov Chain algorithm used in Grey Hack to generate password guesses.